isomerpages/gb-assist/pages/blog/2022-07-21-post-dashboard.md

 ---

 ![GoBusiness Dashboard Register a business](/images/blog/content/Dashboard Feature.jpg)
-<figcaption>The GoBusiness dashboard puts all your business transactions with the Government in one place.</figcaption>
+<figcaption>The GoBusiness dashboard puts your business transactions with the Government in one place.</figcaption>

 Starting and running a successful business is a tough enough endeavour without needing to worry about the nitty-gritty.
 From having to register your business to applying for the numerous licences applicable, many businesses end up getting bogged down by the details.